 Why the Funding Menu Has Expanded So Dramatically

-Online lenders now account for 38% of all small business loan originations under $1M, up from 14% in 2019 (Federal Reserve Small Business Credit Survey, 2025).
-That's not a niche, it's the mainstream channel for early-stage companies that don't qualify for traditional bank credit.
+Online lenders now account for 38% of small business loans under $1M (Federal Reserve Small Business Credit Survey, 2025).
+That's the mainstream channel for early-stage companies.

 Key stat: Revenue-based financing deal volume hit $4.8B in 2025, a 22% increase from 2024, driven almost entirely by SaaS and e-commerce companies seeking non-dilutive growth capital (Lighter Capital Annual Report, 2025).